12 Different Types of Rosemary Plants (With Pictures)

 4. Blue Boy Rosemary

 Blue boy rosemary is ideal for compact spaces.
 It only grows a couple of inches tall, making it a perfect choice for small ground cover or container growth.
-It is ideal for hardiness zones 8 through 10, and the soil pH level should be between 6.5 and 8.5.
+It is ideal for hardiness zones 8 through 10, and the soil pH should be between 6.5 and 8.5.
 This variety doesn’t need much water either.

 5. Common Rosemary